M-Reimer/IwitVolumeKnob/README.md

 Controlling the device with the IwitVolumeKnob library
 ------------------------------------------------------

+You need two libraries:
+- The EncoderStepCounter library which can be downloaded from here: https://github.com/M-Reimer/EncoderStepCounter
+- The IwitVolumeKnob which can be downloaded from this repository

-Install the library, available here, by downloading the latest release as ZIP file and then install it into the Arduino IDE via "Sketch" -> "Include Library" -> "Add .ZIP Library".
+Install both libraries by downloading the latest release as ZIP file and then install it into the Arduino IDE via "Sketch" -> "Include Library" -> "Add .ZIP Library".

+For some examples, you'll also need the "HID-Project" library by NicoHood.
+This can be found directly in the Arduino library manager.

-Now you find some example sketches in "File" -> "Examples" -> "IwitVolumeKnob".
+After installing the libraries, you can try out some example sketches in "File" -> "Examples" -> "IwitVolumeKnob".
 The "VolumeKnob" example actually replicates a functionality similar to the original firmware.